simplecloudapp/player-droplet/README.md

 ## Contributing

-If you're interested in contributing to Player-Droplet, please follow these steps:
+If you're interested in contributing to player-droplet, please follow these steps:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b my-new-feature`
+2. Create a new branch: `git checkout -b feature/some-name`
 3. Make your changes and commit them: `git commit -am 'feat: some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin feature/some-name`
 5. Submit a pull request.

 ## License

-Player-Droplet is licensed under the MIT License.
+player-droplet is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.